spencertipping/tau/doc/pi-gc.md

 ## Allocation structures
+**TODO:** finalize this

 + General-purpose heap, with numbered global registers
 + Stack of local frames, each with numbered locals
 + Stack of immediate values
 + Stack of return addresses, which are unrelated to GC

+All of these things can be converted to UTF9, so π interpreters can be shipped elsewhere.

 ## Inline stacks